gorenje/rippenstein/works/horrorscope.md

 Traditional horoscopes are horribly general and can represent nearly any situation, making them useless for everyday use.
 HorrorScopes are highly optimised prediction technology.
 Providing a detailed and (for some) accurate account of the future.

-The seven largest and finest futuring funds have come together to provide (largish) seven-figure A-round seed-funding.
-With that, HorrorScope&reg; is able to provide unparalleled clarity and unbounded timeframes into the future.
+The seven largest and finest futuring funds have come together to provide a seven-figure A-round seed-funding.
+With that, HorrorScope&reg; is able to view, with unparalleled clarity and unlimited timeframes, into the future.

 Powered by the DefEng - **Defogification Engine&reg;** - and based on the latest and greatest advancement of IMT - **Infinite Monkeys Technology&reg;**, HorrorScope provides a solid basis for Web 3.2.